-Describe the MTW activity, the MTW agency's goal(s) for the MTW activity, and, if applicable, how the MTW activity contributes to a larger initiative unit is not in compliance with HQS.
+Describe the MTW activity, the MTW agency's goal(s) for the MTW activity, and, if applicable, how the MTW activity contributes to a larger initiative

-ACTIVITY 2022-07: This activity to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.
+ACTIVITY 2022-07: This activity to incentivize landlords to participate in the AHA's voucher programs in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.

-Require inspections only once every three years for private landlord units.
+Require inspections only once every three years for units under the HCV, VASH, EHV, and SV programs.
 Participants and landlords can request a special (interim) inspection at any time.
-A special inspection can be initiated by the AHA if it receives indications that the family's
+A special inspection can be initiated by the AHA if it receives indications that the family's unit is not in compliance with HQS.